sgqrpromax/.github/profile/README.md

 SGQR is the world’s first unified payment QR code system.
 It combines multiple payment QR codes into a single SGQR label, making QR payments in Singapore simple for both consumers and merchants.

-With cryptocurrency gaining popularity, and Ripple securing a Singapore payments license in 2023, cryptocurrency as a mode of payment in the Singapore becomes an inevitable future.
+With cryptocurrency gaining popularity, and Ripple securing a Singapore payments license in 2023, cryptocurrency as a mode of payment in Singapore becomes an inevitable future.
 That's where **SGQR Pro Max** swings in!

 SGQR Pro Max leverages **SGQR's unified payment QR Code** and **XRP Ledger** to provide a **DeFi payments alternative**.